-Now it’s time to dive deeper into the most important part of the software testing live cycle – i.e. Test Planning.
+And now it’s the right time to dive deeper into the most important part of the software testing live cycle – i.e. Test Planning.

 Most Important Phase of Testing – Creating a Test Plan: